lemocla/Which-way-is-up/README.md

         - Header: Logo and a collapsible menu with navigational links
         - Homepage: Give an overview of the artist universe including Hero image, featured collection, downloadable colouring page and reviews
         - About: Information about the artist and events
-        - Work: Display artist portfolio and image library
+        - Work/Commission: Display artist portfolio and image library
         - Shop: Display artwork, prints and other items for sale
         - Product page: Display artwork details
         - Shopping bag: Display items added in the bag